 In case you did not know, here are the features offered by Mailchimp- across their different plans:

 Why You Might Need to Look for Mailchimp Alternatives

 I am not going to go ahead and describe your current situation.

 Obviously, If you’re reading this, chances are you’re looking for good MailChimp alternatives that mix fantastic features with a great interface while offering great deals and giving you real value without breaking the bank.

 While MailChimp is regarded as a leader in the industry when it comes to automation and email marketing platforms (and I agree with this), it can get expensive pretty fast.

 This is why brands are constantly looking for alternatives.
 We were too, and we will make the shift soon, ourselves.

 Luckily, good MailChimp alternatives are not too hard to find, especially nowadays with such a plethora of options available, that are more affordable or, perhaps, carry more features.

 What’s your preferred email marketing software?
-Tell us in the comments!
+Tell me in the comments!